EJEHardenberg/writing/narrations/cause.md

 results.

-Turning again, their discussion moved to volunteer work, the grey haired woman, Lauren, now bringing up a center where she volunteered, inviting the man to come.
+Turning again, their discussion moved to volunteer work, the grey haired woman, Lauren, now bringing up a center where she volunteered, invited the man to come.
 Agreeing, he began talking about ADHD and the effect it had on children and how he really would love to tell his story to them.
 Issues ranging from drugs, alcohol, atheletics, breaking his back and